Goal, progress & history

 At 900 hectares, 6.5 km long and 2.5 km wide, private residential and commercial properties occupy about 50% of the Miramar Peninsula, while roughly 17% covers protected reserves as well as recreational parks.
 This does not include airways land and the 78 hectare northern area sometimes known as Watts Peninsula, which covers farmland, regenerating bush and the old defence land of the New Zealand Defence Force.

-Miramar resident Joakim Liman heads Te Motu Kairangi.
-He is an award-winning restoration volunteer with experience working for the Department of Conservation, Zealandia and Wellington Zoo.
-Currently, around 20 key volunteers and many more locals spend their free time planting, weeding and trapping as part of the project.
+Miramar resident Joakim Liman heads Te Motu Kairangi - Miramar Ecological Restoration.
+He is an award-winning eco-restoration volunteer with experience working for the Department of Conservation, Zealandia and Wellington Zoo, Papa taiao Earthcare and currently works for Predator Free Wellington..
+Currently, around 20 key volunteers and many more locals spend their free time planting, weeding, trapping and engage in community engagment as part of the project.
 Most volunteers are aged 20 to 50.
 Many are ecology students; others are simply passionate about bringing the birdsong back to their corner of New Zealand.

-We give regular talks and presentations and have good relationships with local groups including Miramar Track Project, Miramar Garden Club, the Wellington branch of Forest & Bird and Kereru Discovery Project.
+We give regular talks and presentations and have good relationships with WCC, local groups and businesses including the local mountainbike group The Miramar Track Project, Miramar Garden Club, the Wellington branch of Forest & Bird, Places for Penguins and Kererū Discovery.

 Working with children is of great importance to us.
-Two local schools currently work Te Motu Kairangi and we hope to add more in the future.
+Several local schools currently work Te Motu Kairangi and we hope to add more in the future.
 During presentations to teachers and kids we discuss the peninsula's unnatural history, its flora and fauna, how these disappeared and how they can be restored.
 We also bring kids and teachers in to the bush to experience it first hand by feeling, seeing, hearing and smelling it.
-Advice for planting in school yards has also been given, including planting native species as well as building nest boxes for native birds and making suitable areas for skinks and geckos.
+Advice for planting in school yards has also been given, including planting native species as well as building nest boxes for native birds, such as moreporks, weta hotels and making lizard gardens for skinks and geckos.

-Nearly 7000 eco-sourced species have been planted around the peninsula in suitable locations.
+Over 15 000 eco-sourced trees, shrubs, and enrichment species have been planted ( as May 2019) across the peninsula in suitable locations.
 Many were locally extinct but are now flourishing and providing food and shelter for native wildlife.

 The Miramar Peninsula was once an island teaming with life.
 During the time of early Polynesian settlement it acquired the name Te Motu Kairangi, meaning “Precious Island”.